Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Optimization problems and SOS relaxations

 The upper bound on Lyapunov dimension given by \cref{thm:dimension_separate} cannot be sharp for certain systems, even if $B_k$ and $B_{k+1}$ are each sharp bounds in~\cref{eq:Bk assumed}.
-The reason is that the inequality \cref{eq:proof inequality}, when maximized over $x_0$, is an equality only if $\Mu_k(x_0)$ and $\Mu_{k+1}(x_0)$ attain their maxima on the same orbits.
+The reason is that the inequality \cref{eq:proof inequality}, when both sides are maximized over $x_0$, is an equality only if $\Mu_k(x_0)$ and $\Mu_{k+1}(x_0)$ attain their maxima on the same orbits.
 This is not true in general; see \cref{sec:hamiltonian} for a counterexample.
 We thus give a second formulation for upper bounds on $d_L$ that is generally sharper than \cref{thm:dimension_separate}.
 This formulation directly considers the ratio in the Kaplan--Yorke formula~\cref{eq:dL}, rather than separately bounding the $\Mu_k$ and $\Mu_{k+1}$ terms in that ratio.
-In particular, we consider the $x(t)$ dynamics together with the projected dynamics of $k$-vectors and $(k+1)$-vectors in its tangent space,
+In particular, we consider the $x$ dynamics together with the projected dynamics of $k$-vectors and $(k+1)$-vectors,